 But is true that OCD starts with the interpretation of intrusions that “everyone has”?
 Someone with contamination/washing OCD will fear they might be infected with HIV after touching a box in the supermarket also contaminated with HIV.
 But does "everyone" have the intrusion that HIV is everywhere in the supermarket, waiting for a hand to touch it ?
 Is it the interpretation of this "common" intrusion that distinguishes those who go on to have OCD and those who do not ?
 Or, are there cognitive processes operating at a more granular level not captured by in this model ?

-The Inferential Based Approach (IBA) was developed, in the early 2000s, by Kieron O’Connor, a clinical researcher at the University of Montreal.
+The Inferential Based Approach (IBA) was developed in the late 1990s by Kieron O’Connor, a clinical researcher at the University of Montreal.
 In contrast to previous cognitive models, obsessions, in IBA, are not the product of "maladaptive" interpretations of intrusions.
 Rather obsessions are constructions of doubt that emerge from a disordered form of reasoning.
 In "normal" reasoning, we infer probability from real circumstances about which there is direct evidence.
 We can also experience "normal" doubt about real situations that have uncertain outcomes.
 But normal doubt can be resolved from the same source of reality from which it was born.

 In a doubting inference, imagination and/or implausibility override and replace trust in perception and direct evidence